taiscoding/knowledge-base-system/docs/privacy_design.md

 We believe in transparency and invite you to verify our privacy claims:

-1. Review the Privacy Validator implementation in `knowledge_base/privacy.py`
+1. Review the Privacy Engine implementation in `knowledge_base/privacy/smart_anonymization.py`
-2. Examine our privacy tests in the `tests/` directory
+2. Examine the Session Manager in `knowledge_base/privacy/session_manager.py`
+3. Check the Token Intelligence Bridge in `knowledge_base/privacy/token_intelligence_bridge.py`
-3. Inspect token processing in `token_intelligence/core/token_extractor.py`
+4. Inspect token processing in `token_intelligence/core/token_extractor.py`
-4. Run the system in debug mode to trace data flows
+5. Run the system in debug mode to trace data flows

 ## Further Reading